rightwaitforyou/SoundProcesses/README.md

 ### compilation

-SoundProcesses builds with sbt 0.11.2 and Scala 2.9.1.
-Dependency [TemporalObjects](http://github.com/Sciss/TemporalObjects) must be cloned from github and published first using `sbt publish-local`.
-Dependency [ScalaCollider](http://github.com/Sciss/ScalaCollider) will be downloaded automatically from its online repository.
+SoundProcesses builds with sbt 0.11.3 and Scala 2.9.2.
+The dependencies should be downloaded automatically from maven central repository.

 ### REPL example